nickbabcock/OhmGraphite/README.md

 # certutil -encode .\ohmgraphite.cer .\ohmgraphite.pem
 ```

-Then update the prometheus config to expect our certificate without verification:
+Then update the prometheus config to expect our certificate:

 ```diff
    - job_name: 'ohmgraphite'